-Summer School: South Sudan - Lessons for Peace & Conflict Studies?
+Summer School: Colombia - Lessons for Peace & Conflict Studies?

-How can peace and conflict studies contribute to understanding the conflict dynamics in South Sudan, and how can insights from South Sudan advance academic research? swisspeace’s 5-day summer school provides an overview of current academic and policy debates on conflict resolution, peacebuilding and state building and critically reflects on their relevance for the South Sudan context.
-Following an introduction to peace and conflict theories and the architecture of international peacebuilding, participants will analyze the South Sudan context and reflect on scenarios for future developments.
+HHow can peace and conflict studies contribute to understanding the conflict dynamics in Colombia, and how can insights from Colombia advance academic research? swisspeace’s 5-day summer school provides an overview of current academic and policy debates on conflict resolution, peacebuilding and state building and critically reflects on their relevance for the Colombian context.
+Following an introduction to peace and conflict theories and the architecture of international peacebuilding, participants will analyze the Colombian context and reflect on scenarios for future developments.

-What are the main developments in South Sudan since independence in 2011?
-Who are the key actors and what are the main drivers of conflict today?
-How does the ongoing armed conflict relate to previous civil wars and what are lessons learned from peace and state building engagement taking place prior to independence?
-What role has the recent IGAD-led mediation process played?
+What are the main developments in Colombia since the peace agreement in 2016?
+Who are the key actors and what are the main drivers of conflict?
 How can the root causes of the conflict be addressed and what is the role of external actors in this process?
-Participants will focus on specific topics relevant to the South Sudan context including state formation, local governance, peace mediation, civil society, and responsibility to protect.
+Participants will focus on specific topics relevant to the Colombian context including state formation, local governance, peace mediation and civil society.

 The summer school is designed for practitioners with an academic background, PhD-students and recent graduates.